RS-Coop/QuasiNewton.jl/README.md

 ```julia
 using QuasiNewton
 ```
-will export four in-place optimization routines: `optimize!`, `newton!`, `rsfn!`, and `arc!`.
+will export four in-place optimization routines: `minimize!`, `newton!`, `rsfn!`, and `arc!`.
 We will only cover the details of the first, as it covers the others as well.
 The optimization algorithm can be specified via a symbol and depending on the function information provided, the method is dispatched to an AD or [LinearOperator.jl](https://jso.dev/LinearOperators.jl/latest/) based execution.
 All methods return a `Stats` object containing relevant information about the procedure, with some information only being stored if `history=true`.

 First, we consider the following example of minimizing a simple least-squares problem with Newton's method.
 ```julia